datatheorem/TrustKit/docs/getting-started.md

 * Apps with complex connection delegates, for example to handle client authentication via certificates or basic authentication.
-* Apps where method swizzling is already performed by another module or library (such as New Relic).
+* Apps where method swizzling of the connection delegates is already performed by another module or library (such as Analytics SDKs)
 * Apps that do no use `NSURLSession` or `NSURLConnection` for their connections.